Traditional Undergraduate Admissions

 - Admission in Good Standing

 - Conditional Admission.
 Applicants who fail to meet the minimum admission criteria may, in some instances, be granted conditional admission.
 Students granted conditional admission are usually subject to provisions designed to promote academic achievement.
-These provisions may include a reduction in course load, limitation of extra-curricular activities, and/or enrollment in specific classes or support programs.
+These provisions may include a reduction in course load, and/or enrollment in specific classes or support programs.

 - Provisional Admission.
 In some cases, students will be given provisional admission based on self-reported information or unofficial documents pending receipt of official documentation to complete their application file.
 Students will be required to complete and sign a provisional admission agreement that confirms self-reported information and provides a deadline for the submission of official documents.
 If official documentation arrives in the time period outlined in the agreement, and is consistent with prior information, the student will be granted admission in good standing or conditional admission.
 If official documentation fails to arrive in the time period allowed, the student faces the potential of immediate suspension and, in any event, will not be allowed to register for the next semester.

 - Denied Admission.
 The Director of Admissions may deny admission to any student whose academic records and standardized test scores indicate little likelihood of academic success at Asbury University.
 Asbury University also reserves the right to deny admission to any applicant when that decision is determined to be in the best interest of the student or the institution.
 An applicant who has been denied admission has the right to appeal that decision in writing to the Admissions Review Committee provided the applicant can present relevant additional information in support of his or her application.

 Candidates for admission who have completed the application process will receive written notification of their admissions status.
 Information on the following will be included in this communication: